jimmy-ck/paperless-asn-list/README.md

 | `ASN_TO`                   | Maximum ASN value to query documents up to                                  | 999               |
 | `CUSTOM_FIELD_ID`          | ID of the custom field used for primary grouping (e.g., "StorageBox")       | 3                 |

-## Output
+## Output lists

 This script generates three tab-separated CSV files with the following columns.
 The idea behind these lists is to physically attach it to containers/boxes of documents.
 In case of a breakdown of your Paperless-ngx instance you should be able to look up where a specific document resides in this box – all analogue.

-All CSV filenames are dynamically generated based on the timestamp, ASN range, and grouping logic, e.g.:
-    ```
-    20250405_161700_StorageBox_grouped_by_Correspondent_ASN_1-671.csv
-    ```

-### Grouped and sorted by: correspondents → date to look up storage box and ASN
+### Correspondents → to look up storage box and ASN

+> In which box is my document?
+And what is it's ASN = location?

+Outputs one list for all correspondents assigned to documents which have an ASN: `20250405_161700_grouped_by_Correspondent_ASN_1-275.csv`

+This list allows you to identify a document of interest by scrolling through the correspondents list, narrowing down the date and looking up the storage box where you document resides in.
+Noting the ASN you can directly find it in this specific box, since it should physically be sorted by ASN.

+#### Example output
+*"↓" are displayed in doc for illustrative purposes only*

 1. **Correspondent**: Grouped and sorted case-insensitive alphabetically.
 Name of the correspondent associated with the document.
 2. **Date**: Creation date of the document.
 Sorted old to new.
 3. **Title**: Title of the document.
 4. **StorageBox**: The custom field label (e.g., "Box 1").
 5. **ASN**: Archive Serial Number of the document.

-> In which box is my document?
-And what is it's ASN = location?

-This list allows you to identify a document of interest by scrolling through the correspondents list, narrowing down the date and looking up the storage box where you document resides in.
-Noting the ASN you can directly find it in this specific box, since it should physically be sorted by ASN.

-#### Example output
-*"↓" are displayed in doc for illustrative purposes only*

 | Correspondent ↓ | Date ↓     | Title         | StorageBox | ASN  |
 |-----------------|------------|---------------|------------|------|